-2. Use an internal mini-SAS HD to SATA cable to attach the SSD(s) to the controller, as shown in the example below.
+2. Use an internal mini-SAS or mini-SAS HD to SATA cable, as required, to attach the SSD(s) to the controller, as shown in the example below.

-3. When all SSDs have been installed and connected, close your computer cabinet, reattach the power cord, then continue with Connecting External Devices on page 33.
+3. When all SSDs have been installed and connected, close your computer cabinet, reattach the power cord, then continue with Connecting External Devices on page 42.